Whole-of-life policies

 The review wasn’t carried out at the right time

-A customer may complain if you didn’t carry out a review when you said you would.
-The customer says they would have surrendered the policy, or taken out additional life assurance, if they’d been made aware of the problems earlier.
+A customer may complain that you didn’t carry out a review when you said you would.
+They may say they’d have surrendered the policy – or taken out additional life cover – if they’d known about problems that should have emerged in a review.

-In these cases, we’ll ask you what the results of the review would have been, if it had been carried out at the right time and what you would have advised the customer.
+In these cases, we’ll ask you what a review might have revealed, and how you would then have advised the customer in light of those findings.

-If we’re satisfied the customer would have surrendered the policy, we’ll usually tell you to pay compensation on the basis of:
+If, however, you said that the customer needed to change their contribution or the sum assured, we’ll consider what the customer might have done.
+If we’re satisfied the customer would have surrendered the policy, we’ll usually tell you to pay compensation based on:

 - the surrender value at the date the review should have taken place